smastrom/react-rating/README.md

 const Star = () => <path d="M100,10L40 198 190 78 10 78 160 198z" />
 ```

+### I passed an array of shapes but the stroke width looks different for each item.

+When passing different shapes for each rating item, this package forces you to use icons from the same collection to keep design consistency.
+Be sure you are doing that.

+You can find clean, SVG collections at [Icônes](https://icones.js.org/collection/all).

-### I don't like the default focus ring style.
-How can I style it?
+### I don't like the default focus ring styles.
+How can I style them?

 It is possible to style them via CSS by targeting the following selectors: